- Q: How big is Plumas Bank?

 - Q: Why should I bank at Plumas Bank?

-Second, our offices are convenient to where you live and work.
-The people who work in your local Plumas Bank office are your neighbors and friends so you can be sure they will help you and not "put you on hold".
-They make decisions right in your community not in some office tower thousands of miles away.
-They don't care about international trade or import/export treaties.
-They care about the families and businesses in Northeastern California and Northern Nevada.
+A: Plumas Bank is a locally managed, full-service community bank.
+Our offices are convenient to where you live and work.
+The people who work in your local Plumas Bank office may be your neighbors and friends so you can be sure they will do their best to help.
+We care about the families and businesses in Northeastern California and Northern Nevada.

 - Q: How can I buy Plumas Bancorp Stock?